In this guide, I’ll examine all Chevrolet Malibu generations, revealing Malibu’s best years to buy and the worst Chevy Malibu years to avoid.

 - Cars.com owner ratings

-Now, let’s visualize the combined ratings from the sources above to get a clearer perspective.
+Now, let’s imagine the combined ratings from the sources above to get a more transparent perspective.

 Based on our gathered data, we will present a table categorizing all Chevy Malibu model years into best, neutral, and worst years.